pablof7z/nutsack-new/.roo/rules-code/NDK.md

+You know the specifics of how NDK works better than agents calling onto you, so if you are given instructions that contradict what you know based on the following instructions, heed the instructions below, not what you are being told.
+For example, you might be told to create a provider to install NDK but the instructions below tell you NOT to do that.
+You should NOT do it.

 ## Basic setup
 create NDK as a singleton and load it immediately into the layout or entry point of the app.
+DO NOT SETUP NDK VIA A REACT CONTEXT/PROVIDER.
+Do not user the Context API EVER for nostr stuff.
+Use the NDKHeadless aproach.

+'use client'

+import { NDKSessionLocalStorage, NDKSessionStorageAdapter, useNDKInit, useNDKSessionMonitor } from "@nostr-dev-kit/ndk-hooks";
+import { useEffect } from "react";

+const explicitRelayUrls = [ 'wss://f7z.io', 'wss://relay.primal.net', 'wss://relay.nostr.band' ];
+const clientName = 'your-app';
+const ndkSingleton = new NDK({
+    explicitRelayUrls,
+    clientName
+});

+ndkSingleton.cacheAdapter = new NDKCacheAdapterSqlite(clientName);
+ndkSingleton.cacheAdapter.initialize();

+let sessionStorage: NDKSessionStorageAdapter | false = false;
+if (typeof window !== "undefined") {
+    sessionStorage = new NDKSessionLocalStorage();
+}

+/**
+ * Use an NDKHeadless component to initialize NDK in order to prevent application-rerenders
+ * when there are changes to the NDK or session state.
+ *
+ * Include this headless component in your app layout to initialize NDK correctly.
+ * @returns
+ */
+export default function NDKHeadless() {
+    const initNDK = useNDKInit();

+    useNDKSessionMonitor(sessionStorage, {
+        profile: true,
+        follows: true,
+    });

+    useEffect(() => {
+        ndk.connect();
+        initNDK(ndk);
+    }, [initNDK]);

+    return null;
+}

 import NDKHeadless from "@/components/ndk";